edwintcloud/Python-Affine-Cipher-Script/README.md

 # Python-Affine-Cipher-Script
-Useful for Affine / Monoalphabetic substitution cipher solving in Discrete Mathematics.
+Useful for Affine / Monoalphabetic substitution cipher encoding in Discrete Mathematics.
+Script takes message and formula as input and outputs encoded result.

 ## Usage: